Greeny19941/Cyber-Learning-Portfolio/README.md

 - `screenshots/` — diagrams and non-sensitive images

 ## About me
-9 years in IT.
-Recent certifications: CompTIA A+, ITIL 4, Microsoft AZ-900, SC-900, AI-900, ISC² CC.
+9 years in IT Support.
+Recent certifications: CompTIA Network & A+, ITIL 4, Microsoft AZ-900, SC-900, AI-900, ISC² CC.
 I use this repo to show practical learning and to demonstrate that I apply knowledge, not just aim for exam passes.

 ## Contact